 Do you know the location in Colorado where the below photo was taken?

-Take a look and email us your guess.
+Take a look again and email us your guess.
 We’ll also ask for your ideas at the upcoming meeting.
 Who knows – you may even earn a prize for a correct guess!

 Got a mystery photo you’d like to contribute for next month?
 Email it to us!